rsylvian/CSRFixer/README.md

 });
 ```

-On the server side :
+When you need to check the request on the server side :

 ```php
 require_once "CSRFixer/CSRFixer.php";